KnowageLabs/knowage-gallery-templates/index.md

 |    [![gallery-setting](./assets/img/knowage-gallery-set.png)](https://github.com/KnowageLabs/knowage-gallery-templates/tree/main/templates/card)  |    [![gallery-setting](./assets/img/knowage-gallery-set.png)](https://github.com/KnowageLabs/knowage-gallery-templates/tree/main/templates/header)   |

-Gallery templates can be imported  into the Gallery management section *(pic.
-1)* of KNOWAGE to provide end users with pre-built charts, labels and any kind of object with the only need to connect their own datasources.
+Gallery templates can be imported with the **Gallery management functionality** of KNOWAGE to provide end users with pre-built charts, labels and any kind of object with the only need to connect their own datasources.

-Once imported, in fact, templates are easy to use: each HTML, R, PYTHON and CUSTOM widget has its own Gallery tab *(pic.
-2)* in the widget edit mode from which choosing the most suitable template for the ongoing analysis.
+Once imported, in fact, templates are easy to use: each HTML, R, PYTHON and CUSTOM widget has its own Gallery tab in the widget edit mode from which choosing the most suitable template for the ongoing analysis.

 ![Cards](./assets/img/knowage-gallery-list.png)